jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 so $\vec{front} = (-0.354, 0.707, -0.612)$, $\vec{right} = (0.866, 0, -0.5)$ and $\vec{up} = (0.354, 0.707, 0.612)$.

-We can also use the matrix form of the inverse camera quaternion to calculate the view matrix
+We can also use the matrix form of the inverse camera rotation quaternion to calculate the view matrix

 $$ View = q_{cam}^{-1} \cdot Translate(-\vec{eye}). $$

-The reason we use the inverse camera quaternion is that we want to rotate the world space in the opposite direction to the camera rotation, i.e., the world space rotates around the camera so when we move the mouse to the right, the world space rotates to the left.
+The reason we use the inverse camera rotation quaternion is that we want to rotate the world space in the opposite direction to the camera rotation, i.e., the world space rotates around the camera so when we move the mouse to the right, the world space rotates to the left.

 :::{admonition} Task
 :class: tip